-Improve look and feel of your wordpress search –
+Improve the look and feel of your WordPress search –

 - Input Box- Go to Look and feel-> Input box and here you can customize your search box’s look and feel without coding.

-- Search results page– Once an user presses enter, your search results page appears you can control this page’s look and feel as well
+- Search results page– Once a user presses enter, your search results page appears you can control this page’s look and feel as well